 It is preferred that a tanda consists of songs from the same orchestra, style and time period.
 This rule is made having the dancers best interest in mind.
-When the dj follows this rule the dancers can recognice from the first song of the tanda if they want to dance to the tanda and then choose who they would like to dance it with.
+When the Dj follows this rule the dancers can recognise from the first song of the tanda if they want to dance to the tanda and then choose who they would like to dance it with.
 For example if the first song is a smooth romantic tango from late 30's from for example Francisco Canaro, the dancers can expect the same style to continue throughout the tanda.
-If the dj doesn't follow this rule then the dancers don't know what to expect and dance in fear of having to leave the dance floor when the romantic mood might be broken by a randomly selected dramatic uptempo tango from the late 50's from Osvaldo Pugliese.
-Even though the song itself would be a great one, such change of orchestra, style and time period is too drastic and will destroy the mood and a lot of dancers will leave the dance floor and complain about the dj-ing.
+If the Dj doesn't follow this rule then the dancers don't know what to expect and dance in fear of having to leave the dance floor when the romantic mood might be broken by for example a randomly selected dramatic uptempo tango.
+Even though the song itself would be a great one, such change of mood and style (possibly even orchestra and time period) is too drastic and will destroy the mood and a lot of dancers will leave the dance floor and complain about the Dj'ing.

-The dj also should play a lot of tandas which have songs that are well known and popular.
+The Dj also should play a lot of tandas which have songs that are well known and popular.
 These are the songs that are played over and over again in milongas everywhere and the dancers know them by heart.
-The better the dancers know the songs they are dancing to the better they can interpet and dance the music.
+The better the dancers know the songs they are dancing to the better they can interpret and dance the music.
 Playing too many tandas of more unknown tangos will leave the dancers feeling uncomfortable.
 There's a saying that all the dj's play the same 200-300 tangos just in different order.
-This is very true in some ways but in every milonga there's space for a couple of tandas of less known tangos and also a lot of possibilities for personality and creativity in how you organize your tandas and when you choose to play them.
+This is very true in some ways but in every milonga there's also space for tandas of less known tangos and a lot of possibilities for personality and creativity in how you organize your tandas and when you choose to play them.

 The order of the songs